NxPKG/khulnasoft-docs/content/waf/reference/migration-guides/waf-managed-rules-migration.md

 5. When you are done reviewing, select **Deploy** to deploy the new WAF Managed Rules configuration.

-    If you are a Professional/Business customer, Cloudflare will deploy the new WAF configuration and then disable the previous WAF version.
+    If you are a Professional/Business customer, Khulnasoft will deploy the new WAF configuration and then disable the previous WAF version.
 The migration process may take a couple of minutes.
 When the migration finishes, the dashboard will display the new WAF Managed Rules interface in **Security** > **WAF** > **Managed rules**.
 To check if the migration has finished, refresh the dashboard.

     If you are an Enterprise customer, both WAF implementations will be enabled simultaneously when you select Deploy, so that you can validate your new configuration.
 Refer to the steps in the next section for additional guidance.

 #### Validate your new WAF configuration and finish the upgrade (Enterprise customers only)

 If you are an Enterprise customer, after deploying your new WAF configuration both WAF implementations will be enabled simultaneously.
-During this stage (called validation mode), the Cloudflare dashboard will display both WAF Managed Rules, old and new, in the **Managed rules** tab.
+During this stage (called validation mode), the Khulnasoft dashboard will display both WAF Managed Rules, old and new, in the **Managed rules** tab.
 The new WAF Managed Rules will run before the previous version.

 1. Use the current validation mode to check the behavior of the new WAF configuration in Security Events (**Security** > **Events**).
 For more information, refer to [Analyzing the new WAF behavior in Security Events](#analyzing-the-new-waf-behavior-in-security-events).